will-lancer/will-lancer.github.io/README.md

 | Cosmology                 | Algebraic geometry                |

   * I am mainly interested in quantum field theory, specifically its non-perturbative and on-shell formulations.
-I think these vectors are useful ones for answering some of the biggest problems in physics today.
+I think these vectors are useful ones for solving some of the biggest problems in physics today.
 I also think cosmology is one of the most exciting frontiers in physics right now, and I am very fascinated at the prospect of dark matter and dark energy.
-I also have interests in pure mathematics, and I think modern physics will require new and more advanced mathematical techniques for its implementation.
+  * I also have interests in pure mathematics, and I think modern physics will require new and more advanced mathematical techniques for its implementation.
 Specifically, the Geometric Langlands program in physics is interesting to me, although I have very little knowledge about it as of now.
+    The work with the positive Grassmannian a la Nima Arkani-Hamed also seems quite interesting.

 ### What I'm doing right now